abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 to aggregate things into bigger modules mostly proved to be a waste of (developing) time.

-In theory, using `import Canvas`, might look like how modules are meant to be used.
+In theory, using `import Canvas` might look like how modules are meant to be used.
 But in practice, that proved to be not the best fit for our use case.